 Copy the entire URL from the browser bar.
 We recommend pasting it into a text editor so you can easily isolate the post ID.

-The post ID is the number that appears after /posts/ in the URL.
+in the URL.
 Copy everything from that number up to the question mark.

 Save this number - you will need it in a later step.